 Spread is possible as long as worms are present.

-A single dose therapy is usually effective and is given to the infected person and each family member at the same time.
+A single dose treatment is usually effective and is given to the infected person and all family members at the same time.
 You can buy worm treatment from pharmacies, without a prescription.
-It is not necessary to treat children on a regular basis, just in case they have worms.
+Children do not need treatment regularly, just in case they have worms.

 - Exclusion of people with worms from childcare, preschool, school and work is usually not necessary.
 If there are loose bowel motions, exclusion should be for 24 hours after the diarrhoea has ceased.

 - Make sure children wash their hands after using the toilet and before eating.